tjprohammer/demomed-risk-scoring/notes.md

 Scoring:

-- < 40 → **1**
+- < 40 → **0**
 - 40–65 (inclusive) → **1**
 - > 65 → **2**

-Note: The assessment’s age bands result in almost everyone scoring at least 1 when age is valid.
+This keeps younger patients from getting an automatic baseline point.

 ### 4) Total risk score